Native American Art History Certificate

 A’gin Community Facilitator (June – July 2018)

-Contract community facilitator for the A’gin Healthy Sexuality and Body Sovereignty youth summer program at Nambé Pueblo.
+I worked as a contract community facilitator for Tewa Women United’s A’gin Healthy Sexuality and Body Sovereignty youth summer program at Nambé Pueblo.

 Wheelwright Museum of the American Indian